jimmyjames85/proxysqlapi/README.md

 ```

 This will drop all the entries in the `mysql_servers` table and load
-new entries defined by the json payload.
-If the json payload omits a
+new entries defined by the JSON payload.
+If the JSON payload omits a
-column/setting the ProxySQL default will be used instead.
+column/setting, the ProxySQL default will be used instead.
 In this
 case, the second hostgroup omitted the port, so the default 3306 is
 used.